wkcochran123/golem/README.md

 ## Quickstart for the golem robot

-For those eager to tie themselves in a knot, golem comes somewhat ready to go out of the package, all you need is access to an LLM host that can interact with the OpenAI /v1/chat/completions API.
+For those eager to watch a robot build a tool and use it, golem comes somewhat ready to go out of the package, all you need is access to an LLM host that can interact with the OpenAI /v1/chat/completions API.